Differences Between Mergers and Acquisitions

 Mergers and acquisitions are both effective strategies to make the resulting entity more competitive and take advantage of tax benefits.
 Both require a period of transition, however, and employees may see significant changes in their operations or corporate culture.
 An experienced business lawyer can help guide companies through this process and make sure that their interests are protected.

-The business lawyers at Harty Law Group have the knowledge and resources to handle all types of mergers and acquisitions with companies of all sizes.
+The business lawyers at Harty Williams have the knowledge and resources to handle all types of mergers and acquisitions with companies of all sizes.
 Whether you are merging with another entity, acquiring another company, or selling your company’s assets, our attorneys will tailor a legal strategy to meet your needs and protect your business interests.
 With offices conveniently located in Philadelphia and Haddonfield, we represent businesses throughout Pennsylvania and New Jersey.
 Call us today at 267-383-3899 or contact us online to speak to a Philadelphia business lawyer.